ultimate271/notes/tolkien/akallabeth.md

 and the Lord thereof may yet make other worlds to be gifts to those that serve him, so that the increase of their power shall find no end.'

+### Ar-Pharazôn questions Sauron on the Lord of the Darkness
 And Ar-Pharazôn said: 'Who is the Lord of the Darkness?'

+### Sauron tells Ar-Pharazôn of Melkor, Lord of All, Giver of Freedom, while blasheming Eru
 Then behind locked doors Sauron spoke to the King, and he lied, saying: 'It is he whose name is not now spoken; for the Valar have deceived you concerning him, putting forward the name of Eru, a phantom devised in the folly of their hearts,